 In a bowl large enough to fit the breast snugly, mix the marinade ingredients, add the garlic cloves and whole rosemary sprigs.
 Place the duck breast in the marinade skin side up, cover and marinade in the refrigerator overnight.

-Remove the duck breast from the marinade, pat dry and transfer skin side down into a heavy pan, better if cast iron.
+Remove the duck breast from the marinade, pat dry and transfer skin side down into a heavy cast iron pan.
 Reserve the marinade.

 Remove the pan from heat but leave it on the stove, cover with a lid and 1 or 2 folded kitchen towels.
 You want to keep the pan as warm as possible.
 The breast will finish to cook with the indirect heat of the pan and will keep wonderfully moist.
-Wait for 5- 10 min, then slice thinly and serve.
+Wait for 5- 10 min, then slice thinly, toss with the pan juices and serve.

 One breast with a side of vegetables or potatoes serves 4.
 You might need to double the portions if you have large meat eaters in your party.